 Take Spanish School

-Spend a week, or maybe four weeks learning Spanish in Guatemala.
+Spend one, two, three or more weeks learning Spanish in Guatemala.
 It's such a great way to connect with locals when you speak the language!
 And no better place to learn than in a Spanish speaking country.